The Duel (The Office)

-"The Duel" is the twelfth episode of the fifth season of the American comedy television series The Office, and the show's 84th overall episode.
+"The Duel" is the twelfth episode of the fifth season of the American comedy television series The Office and the show's 84th overall episode.
+The episode aired on NBC on January 15, 2009.
 In the episode, Andy learns his fiancee Angela is having an affair with Dwight, and the two challenge each other to a physical fight to win her affections.
 Meanwhile, Michael travels to New York City for a meeting with David Wallace, where Wallace seeks managerial advice from Michael due to the poor financial condition of the fictional company, Dunder Mifflin.

 The episode was written by Jennifer Celotta and directed by Dean Holland, the show's long-time editor making his directorial debut.
 It featured the conclusion of the love triangle between Dwight, Andy and Angela, a subplot that had been going on since the end of the fourth season.
-David Wallace's meeting with Michael marked the show's first acknowledgment of the economic crisis facing much of the globalized nation at the time of the episode due to the financial crisis of 2007–2010.
+David Wallace's meeting with Michael marked the show's first acknowledgment of the economic crisis facing much of the globalized nation at the time of the episode due to the 2008 financial crisis.

 "The Duel" was seen as a defining episode for Andy Bernard, who is portrayed in a more sympathetic way than he has been seen in previous episodes.
 Ed Helms was particularly praised for his performance.
 Several bits of dialogue were improvised, especially during the duel scene between Andy and Dwight.
 That scene was shot over the course of six hours in an exterior parking lot set, with Helms and Wilson providing their own stunts.

 The episode received generally positive reviews, and was largely described as an effective conclusion to the love triangle subplot.
 According to Nielsen Media Research, "The Duel" was seen by 8.35 million viewers.
 During its original American broadcast, it received particularly strong competition from the CBS drama series CSI: Crime Scene Investigation, which that night featured the final appearance of actor William Petersen.